 We acknowledge that for some children medical and physical aspects may impact on these outcomes.
 Where personal, social and emotional difficulties are apparent as a barrier to learning, further support may be required, in the form of Behaviour Support plans or referral to other services within the school at this stage.

-The main curriculum foci within the EYFS are Personal, Social and Emotional Development and Communication and language.
-This is to acknowledge that all children who are in the Foundation Key Stage, either at Mary Sheridan Pre-school, or the Rainbow Fish Class (Reception) will be experiencing difficulties with their personal, social and emotional development.
+The main curriculum focus within the EYFS are Personal, Social and Emotional Development and Communication and language.
+This is to acknowledge that all children who are in the Foundation Key Stage, either at Caterpillar Class (formerly Mary Sheridan Unit), or the Rainbow Fish Class (Reception) will be experiencing difficulties with their personal, social and emotional development.
 In many instances this will be due to Autistic Spectrum Conditions, but for many others independence skills and coping with learning in a social setting can be challenging.
 Related to this are the difficulties all children within our Foundation Key Stage face with their Communication and Language.
 Our role is to teach functional communication and language, to develop and use augmented communication systems and provide a social learning environment in which these skills have meaning and can be applied.

 Children within the Foundation Key stage will have access to an increasing range of social experiences that complement learning within the school.
-Within Mary Sheridan Pre-school, this will include attending St Nicholas for key seasonal events such as Harvest Festival, Christmas and Easter celebrations, as well as being included when performances occur within the school.
+Within Caterpillar Class, this will include attending St Nicholas for key seasonal events such as Harvest Festival, Christmas and Easter celebrations, as well as being included when performances occur within the school.
 Children will go for walks in the local area of the pre-school and access the playground and at times Hydrotherapy pool within the main school.
 In addition to these opportunities, children in Rainbow Fish class will have access to day trips out and blocks of horse-riding.